MiyaZhao27/MinuteCrypticDecrypter/README.md

 indicatorcracker.py:
 ## is user input

------ What Category is the Minute Cryptic Indicator? ----- Enter the clue: ## Provide a lipstick sample for model Enter the indicator:  ## sample
+----- What Category is the Minute Cryptic Indicator? -----  <br>
+Enter the clue: ## Provide a lipstick sample for model Enter the indicator:  ## sample
 Enter the fodder words: ## Provide a lipstick